-Jenelle Evans’ Custody Of Jace Battle With Mom Heats Up, When Will It Be Over?
+Jenelle Evans Seeks Custody Of Jace, Court Battle With Mom Heats Up

 — Car Rental USA (@CarRentalUSA1) March 4, 2017

-Cameras weren’t allowed in the courtroom, of course.
-But the episode did show Jenelle’s lawyer congratulate her for keeping her cool in the courtroom.
+Cameras weren’t allowed in the courtroom, of course, but the episode did show Jenelle’s lawyer congratulate her for keeping her cool in the courtroom.

 Outside the courtroom, however, Jenelle was anything but cool.
-In a low shot against her mom, Jenelle insisted that Barbara only wants custody of Jace because of the money she earns from MTV for her role on Teen Mom 2.
-NOTE: Hollywood Gossip writer Tyler Johnson notes that, whether she has custody of Jace or not, Barbara will continue to receive a salary from MTV.
+In a low blow against her mom, Jenelle insisted that Barbara only wants custody of Jace because of the money she earns from MTV for her role on Teen Mom 2.
+Hollywood Gossip writer Tyler Johnson notes that whether she has custody of Jace or not, Barbara will continue to receive a salary from MTV.

 On last week’s episode, as In Touch Weekly reports, things got even more heated between Jenelle and Barbara.
 As the two discussed a mundane pickup point, Jenelle tore into her mother, and the whole thing devolved into a screaming match.